【The following content was整理ed by AI based on a recording, with no modifications made】

 Beyond career, the man also faces major internal conflict in lifestyle, closely related to his “observer” identity.

-4.1 The “Restricted Feeling” Brought by Family
+4.1 The “Sense of Constraint” Brought by Family

 • Points of conflict:

-4.2 Two Voices in Opposition
+4.2 Two Voices in Conflict

 5.1 Grandfather’s Enlightenment and the “Pale Blue Dot”

-• Core image: “Pale Blue Dot.”
+• Core image: The “Pale Blue Dot.”

 5.2 Definition and Conflict of Worldview